International One Class Sailing Regatta 5.4. - 12.4.2014

 The members of Croatian Sailing Federation while registration must deliver approval of CFS for accentuation of publicities.

-Each team has to report it´s position twice a day at time specified, irrespective reception of radio roll-calls.
+Each team has to call the race committee twice a day at time specified, irrespective reception of roll-calls via VHF.
 Not calling the race committee can lead to DSQ.

 For the organisation package EUR 550,- per boat and EUR 100,- per crew member will be charged.
 (Included in the organisation package are 100HRK starting fee for each competitor for the Croatian Organizing Authority, the Yacht Club Biograd)